suchipi/Comfy-Creator/README.md

 ## Installation Instructions (Server)

 - Install the Client first (instructions above)
-- Create a Minecraft Forge server using this version: `forge-1.16.5-36.1.10.jar`
+- Create a Minecraft Forge server using this version: `forge-1.16.5-36.2.39.jar`
 - Open the CurseForge app and navigate to your minecraft modpacks
 - Click on the image for the Comfy Creator modpack to view the modpack page
 - Click the three dots button on the right to open a dropdown menu
 - Click "Open Folder"
 - In the folder it opens, copy the "config" and "mods" folders to your server.
 - Run your Forge server normally.
 NOTE: You need to use Oracle Java 8, for instance, "Version 8 Update 311" or 8u311.
+Java 15 should also work, but NOT Java 20.
 - To upgrade to a new version of the modpack later, repeat these instructions, then restart your server.
 If mods get removed in the new version you're upgrading to, make sure the removed mods don't remain in your server's mods folder, or else people won't be able to connect.
 Configs from removed mods don't hurt anything, though.

 ## Ideas of Things to Do with Comfy Creator